Likewise, Inc.

 Likewise, Inc., is an American technology startup company which provides a social networking service for finding and saving content recommendations for movies, TV shows, books, and podcasts.
 A team of ex-Microsoft employees founded Likewise in October 2017 with financial investment from Microsoft co-founder Bill Gates.

-The company is led by CEO Ian Morris and now has a team of about 35 employees.
+The company is led by CEO Ian Morris and as of 2020 had a team of about 35 employees.
 Its headquarters operates in Bellevue, Washington.
-As of July 2020, 1 million users have joined the platform.
+As of July 2020, 1 million users had joined the platform.

 History

 Ideation (October 2017)

 In 2017, former Microsoft Communications Chief Larry Cohen came up with the idea for Likewise in Bill Gates’ private office, Gates Ventures.
 Cohen currently serves as Gates Ventures’ CEO and managing partner.

 Cohen collaborated with colleagues Michael Dix and Ian Morris to co-found what would become Likewise, with Morris as its CEO.
 Gates funded the company's early development.

 The company developed its platform in stealth mode before launching publicly in October 2018.
-Gates served as the “ultimate beta tester” during development, giving his input on the app’s design, and remains an active user and advisor.

 Release (October 2018)

-Likewise officially released its platform in the US and Canada on October 3rd, 2018.
+Likewise officially released its platform in the US and Canada on October 3, 2018.

-Growth (2020 COVID-19 Pandemic)
+Growth (2020 COVID-19 pandemic)

 Likewise experienced accelerated growth alongside the COVID-19 pandemic.
-From March 2020 to July 2020, the platform’s monthly active users tripled in numbers.
+From March 2020 to July 2020, the platform's monthly active users tripled in numbers.
 The company reached one million users in July 2020.